Please note: a valid prescription is required for all prescription medication.

 What is Complera used to treat?

-Complera is used to treat HIV-1 infection in eligible adults and adolescents as a complete antiretroviral regimen.
-It contains emtricitabine, rilpivirine, and tenofovir disoproxil fumarate in one tablet.
-It does not cure HIV or AIDS, but it may help suppress viral replication when taken consistently as prescribed.
-A clinician will decide whether it fits the person’s viral load, resistance history, kidney function, and other medicines.
+Complera is used to treat HIV-1 infection in eligible adults and adolescents.
+It is a complete antiretroviral regimen containing emtricitabine, rilpivirine, and tenofovir disoproxil fumarate in one tablet.
+It does not cure HIV-1 or AIDS, and ongoing monitoring remains part of care.

 What is the difference between Complera and Odefsey?